Trade shows are one of the key aspects of developing export sales.

 Tip #2: attracting people on your booth

 Before the event, you will have to spread out the word that your company is planning to participate in the trade show.
 Here is necessary a strong presence in the magazines, social media, websites and email signatures of your co-workers.
-Another good idea is to organize a dinner or side event at night during the exhibition where you will invite your key customers via an emailing or a Post mailing.
-Choosing a funny / unusual location (I.e.: a museum, concert hall, etc…) makes the difference, develop an innovative concept to stand out of the crowd!
+Another good idea is to organize a dinner or side event at night during the exhibition where you will invite your key customers via an emailing campaign or a Post mailing.
+Choosing a funny/unusual location (I.e.: a museum, concert hall, etc…) makes the difference, develop an innovative concept to stand out of the crowd!

 On the exhibition: hire attractive people to be host and hostess, it will drive people to your booth.
 Your visuals have to be colorful and eye-catching.
 Goodies that are different are very important.
-Find out which type of small gifts typical from your country or very useful you can find.
+Find out which type of small gifts typical of your country or very useful you can find.

 Tip #3: Track down all crumbs of information that you can get